DanelonLab/pMAR3/SMELDit/README.md

 ## Image display by IMDISP
 Finally the liposomes are also displayed as a montage of the cropped images.
 For this we used IMDISP, which was originally developed by Oliver Woodford on 10 Dec 2008 (Updated 09 Jun 2010) as a standalone package for MATLAB.
 We have included the code here for future compatibility reasons as it is no longer maintained by the original author.
 Oliver Woodford (2024). imdisp (https://www.mathworks.com/matlabcentral/fileexchange/22387-imdisp), MATLAB Central File Exchange.
 Retrieved November 6, 2024.

+## Developer
+Mats van Tongeren, with modifications by Federico Ramirez Gomez.